topnodrog/JunctionGenerator/iterations/v5-parallel-specialized-agents/README.md

-# Archon V5 - Multi-Agent Coding Workflow
+# JunctionGenerator V5 - Multi-Agent Coding Workflow

-This is the fifth iteration of the Archon project, building upon V4 by implementing a multi-agent coding workflow with specialized refiner agents.
+This is the fifth iteration of the JunctionGenerator project, building upon V4 by implementing a multi-agent coding workflow with specialized refiner agents.
 The system retains the comprehensive Streamlit UI and Docker support from V4, but now adds a sophisticated refinement process with specialized agents for different aspects of agent creation.

 What makes V5 special is its approach to agent refinement.
 The primary coding agent still creates the initial cohesive agent structure, but now users can trigger specialized refiner agents by simply saying "refine" in the chat.
 This activates three parallel specialized agents that focus on optimizing different aspects of the agent: